TimCares/MasterThesis/docs/thesis/theoretical_foundation/contrastive_learning_and_retrieval.typ

-#set heading(numbering: "1.1")
 === Contrastive Learning <contrastive_learning_section>
+==== Method

-Contrastive Learning is a method to learn representations of data without the need for labels, and is therefore a popular method in self-supervised learning.
+Contrastive Learning is a method to learn representations of data without the need for labels, and is therefore a popular method in Self-Supervised learning.
-Here, samples (e.g., images) are compared with each other in representation space, typically using some distance metric, with cosine similarity being the usual choice.
+Here, samples (e.g., images) are compared with each other in representation space using some distance metric, with cosine similarity being the usual choice.
 The goal is to learn an abstract representation of the input modality, such as images.

 Originally used in computer vision models like MoCo @moco and SimCLR @simclr, the idea is that a representation of an